 Note.
 Management fee as a share of the gross wage component relevant for social security contributions to the defined-contribution subsystem.
-The Return-Over-Equity is the ratio between distributed profits in t and equity in $t - 1$.
+The Return Over Equity is the ratio between distributed profits in t and equity in $t - 1$.
 The red line represents the minimum acceptable ROE imposed by the main shareholder on the SOE.
 Shaded areas indicate the 3 equilibrium periods: 2002-2004, 2014-2017, and 2020.

 Within each equilibrium period, the fees of private PFAs remain relatively stable and show little difference between them.
 Additionally, Figure A.2 shows that the share of old workers evolves without significant variation over time.
 The public option is the market leader, with nearly 40% of total enrollees.
-There is also heterogeneity in market shares across the wage distribution, with the SOE capturing a larger share among higher-wage workers20.
-In fact, the public option is not the leading firm among low-wage workers.
+There is also heterogeneity in market shares across the wage distribution, with the SOE capturing a larger share among higher-wage workers21.